15 Dec Accessing Mental Health Services, Care and Support in Canada

 (Narcissism, borderline personality, codependence)

 While nobody knows the exact cause of narcissistic personality disorders, a narcissist will affect the lives of everybody around them.
 Typically narcissism affects men more than women.
-Narcissists hold themselves in a higher regard than those around them – typically speaking down to those who they believe to be beneath them.
-A narcissistic personality is characterized by inflation of one’s ego and sense of self-importance when the ego is truly frail.
+Narcissists hold themselves in higher regard than those around them – typically speaking down to those who they believe to be beneath them.
+A narcissistic personality is characterized by inflation of one’s ego and a sense of self-importance when the ego is truly frail.
 Inside, narcissists are insecure and tend to be moody and withdrawn.

 Borderline personality disorder symptoms typically overlap with a type two bipolar disorder, and oftentimes these two disorders are misdiagnosed for the other.
 One study showed that up to 40% of people were misdiagnosed with bipolar type two, as opposed to BPD.
 Borderline personality disorder symptoms expand to include an irrational fear of abandonment, distorted self-image or sense of self, and black and white thinking (something is all-good, or all-bad).

 Codependency is extremely common in relationships involving alcohol.
 Typically a codependent enables an addict’s behaviour.
 This can also occur in relationships without alcohol or drugs as a factor.
 A codependent person seeks out validation from those around them, having never been taught to find that validation within themselves.
 They often base their self-esteem on the esteem given to them by those around them.
 An alcoholic is typically drawn to a codependent, as they will allow them to continue with their destructive behaviour.